 All members of staff help pupils to develop values, attitudes, knowledge, skills and understanding centred around the aims of PSHE in Sarum Hall School.
-The PSHE curriculum is primarily delivered by form tutors working at Sarum Hall School through weekly timetabled lessons.
-Occasionally, the Health and Wellbeing Coordinator may support the form tutors in delivering some of these sessions, especially on topics focusing on well-being.
-The Head of e-Learning will further support the teaching of identifying and applying strategies to reduce harm from online risks in computing lessons.
+The PSHE curriculum is primarily delivered by Form Teachers working at Sarum Hall School through weekly timetabled lessons.
+The Head of e-Learning will support the teaching of identifying and applying strategies to reduce harm from online risks in computing lessons.